Categories: commercial mortgages | guides

 No matter what your reason is for purchasing a property, you likely need to secure a funding solution.
 A mortgage is a type of loan tailored for property purchases.
 When looking to buy a property, there are different mortgage options depending on the property type.

 A residential mortgage is for purchasing a property that you will live in.
-A commercial mortgage is for purchasing a property for business activities.
+A commercial mortgage is for purchasing a property for business activities (so it is also sometimes referred to as a business mortgage).
 Both mortgages relate to properties, but differ in many significant ways.

 In this guide, we highlight the difference between commercial and residential mortgages.